The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

 Run by the Two Rivers Historical Society, the Hamilton Wood Type Museum strives to share the history of letterpress printing.

-The museum houses the largest collection of wood type in the world, a rotating exhibition, and print equipment.
+The museum houses the world’s largest collection of wood type, a rotating exhibition, and print equipment.
 It’s a great stop to learn about the history of wood type and immerse yourself in creativity.

 Tours are free with a suggested $5 donation.